Domaine Bornard – Memorable Wines

 RRP: $ (SOLD OUT)

-Domaine Bornard Plou Plou Point Barre
+Domaine Bornard Point Barre 2022

-There is instead a purity and silkiness to this wine that makes it quite ethereal.
+There is a purity and silkiness to this wine that makes it quite ethereal.
 It matches with just about any food you care to think of.

 The name, by the way, literally translates as “full stop”.
 So there is Ploussard, full stop, nothing else!
 This includes no added sulphites.